buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeContactSensor.md

 # Pset_SensorTypeContactSensor

-A device that senses or detects contact.
-HISTORY: Added in IFC4.
+A device that senses or detects contact.<!-- end of definition --> HISTORY: Added in IFC4.